abhi11/twitter-trend/README.md

 CONSUMER_KEY = your consumer key
 CONSUMER_SECRET = your consumer secret
 ```
-* CONSUMER_KEY and CONSUMER_SECRET could be acquired by registering an app with twitter.
-[Here](https://apps.twitter.com/).
+* CONSUMER_KEY and CONSUMER_SECRET could be acquired by registering an app with Twitter [Here](https://apps.twitter.com/).
 Login and create a new app ;-)
 * Look at [test.py](https://github.com/abhi11/twitter-trend/blob/master/test.py) to understand how to use the module.